cockroachdb/docs/src/current/v23.2/ui-network-latency-page.md

 ---
-title: Network Latency Page
+title: Network Page
 summary: The Network Latency page displays round-trip latencies between all nodes in your cluster.
 toc: true
-docs_area: reference.db_console
 ---

-The **Network Latency** page displays round-trip latencies between all nodes in your cluster.
-Latency is the time required to transmit a packet across a network, and is highly dependent on your network topology.
-Use this page to determine whether your latency is appropriate for your [topology pattern]({% link {{ page.version.version }}/topology-patterns.md %}), or to identify nodes with unexpected latencies.
+The **Network** page displays round-trip latencies between all nodes in your cluster.
+This represents the time required to transmit a packet across a network, and is highly dependent on your network topology.
+Use this page to determine whether your latency is appropriate for your [topology pattern]({% link {{ page.version.version }}/topology-patterns.md %}), and to identify nodes with unexpected latencies or connectivity issues.

-To view this page, [access the DB Console]({% link {{ page.version.version }}/ui-overview.md %}#db-console-access) and click **Network Latency** in the left-hand navigation.
+To view this page, [access the DB Console]({% link {{ page.version.version }}/ui-overview.md %}#db-console-access) and click **Network** in the left-hand navigation.

-## Sort and filter network latency
+## Sort and filter network latencies

-Use the **Sort By** menu to arrange the latency matrix by [locality]({% link {{ page.version.version }}/cockroach-start.md %}#locality) (e.g., cloud, region, availability zone, datacenter).
+Use the **Sort By** menu to arrange the network matrix by [locality]({% link {{ page.version.version }}/cockroach-start.md %}#locality) (e.g., cloud, region, availability zone, datacenter).

 Use the **Filter** menu to select specific nodes or localities to view.

 Select **Collapse Nodes** to display the mean latencies of each locality, depending on how the matrix is sorted.
 This is a way to quickly assess cross-regional or cross-cloud latency.

-## Understanding the Network Latency matrix
+## Interpret the network matrix

 Each cell in the matrix displays the round-trip latency in milliseconds between two nodes in your cluster.
 Round-trip latency includes the return time of a packet.
 Latencies are color-coded by their standard deviation from the mean latency on the network: green for lower values, and blue for higher.
+Nodes with the lowest latency are displayed in darker green, and nodes with the highest latency are displayed in darker blue.

 <img src="{{ 'images/v23.2/ui_network_latency_matrix.png' | relative_url }}" alt="DB Console Network Latency matrix" style="border:1px solid #eee;max-width:100%" />

 Rows represent origin nodes, and columns represent destination nodes.
-Hover over a cell to see round-trip latency and locality metadata for origin and destination nodes.
+Hover over a cell to display more details:

+- The direction of the connection marked by `From` and `To`.
+- Locality metadata for origin and destination.q
+- Round-trip latency.

+The page automatically refreshes every 30 seconds to show the most recent information.

 On a [typical multi-region cluster]({% link {{ page.version.version }}/demo-low-latency-multi-region-deployment.md %}), you can expect much lower latencies between nodes in the same region/availability zone.
 Nodes in different regions/availability zones, meanwhile, will experience higher latencies that reflect their geographical distribution.